Note: the following conditions must be read in conjunction with the common special conditions in Prescribed Precincts.

 This applies if the venue is located in or near an alcohol-free zone (AFZ) or an alcohol prohibited area (APA) under the Local Government Act 1993.
 For the most up to date information, visit the City of Sydney website.

-The Secretary of the NSW Department of Industry may declare that a licensed venue is subject to the controls listed below.
+The Secretary of the NSW Department of Customer Service may declare that a licensed venue is subject to the controls listed below.
 These controls may only occur where there is a history of violence, or following a violent incident resulting in a serious injury to a person.

 Licensees are advised separately if they are required to comply with these conditions;